-NAME: 14.4 ACTIVITY PAGE DATE: Root arch Wr rite the correct word to complete the sentence and write it on the line.
-1. She worked day in and day out on the project because she wanted to than her (archrival, matriarch) get a better grade (archrival, matriarch) 2.
-During the Middle Ages, the most powerful leader in the Church was s the of Canterbury. (archbishop, bishop) 3.
-There was in the streets because the storm in the street because the storm in the street because the storm in the street beca made the tr affic 4.
-The of the group never consulted with his materiarch, patriarch) instead made decisions on his own. advisors an nd 5.
-Serfs were the lowest social class in the of of system. the feudal
+NAME: 14.4 ACTIVITY PA (GE DATE: Root arch Wr ite the correct word to complete the sentence and write it on the line.
+1. She worked day in and day out on the project because she wanted to get a better grade than her (archrival, matriarch) 2.
+During the Middle Ages, the most powerful leader in the Church was the of Canterbury.
+3. There was in the streets because the storm made the traffic lights go out; people were driving every which way.
+4. The of the group never consulted with his advisors and instead made decisions on his own.
+5. Serfs were the lowest social class in the of the feudal system.